 - 28 AssetIdentifier descriptors identify the asset to which a Period belongs.
-This can be used 29 for implementation of client functionality that depends on distinguishing between ads and main - 30 content (e.g. progress bar). - 31 Periods with same AssetIdentifier should have identical Adaptation Sets, Initialization - 32 Segments and same DRM information (i.e., DRM systems, licenses).
-This allows reuse of at least - some initialization data across periods of the same asset, and ensures seamless continuation of 33 - 34 playback if inserted periods have zero duration.
-Period continuity may be signaled.
+This can be used - 29 for implementation of client functionality that depends on distinguishing between ads and main - 30 content (e.g. progress bar). - 31 Periods with same AssetIdentifier should have identical Adaptation Sets, Initialization - 32 Segments and same DRM information (i.e., DRM systems, licenses).
+This allows reuse of at least - 33 some initialization data across periods of the same asset, and ensures seamless continuation of - 34 playback if inserted periods have zero duration.
+Period continuity or connectivity should be sig- - and naled, if the content obeys the rules.